Use your skills and imagination to teach

 In addition, Roger finds that teaching physics provides lots of ‘light-bulb’ moments: “I’ve had too many light-bulb moments to mention,” he says.
 “When I spot the exact barrier stopping a child from learning, I always make sure to think of an analogy to help them through it.
 With key stage 3 pupils this often involves drama – either getting the children to act out a concept, or sometimes telling them a relevant story.
 With key stage 4 the breakthroughs are sometimes when you link learning to popular culture.”

-When you train to teach physics, you can benefit from the highest range of training bursaries available, worth up to £30,000.
+When you train to teach physics, you can benefit from a tax-free bursary.
 This additional support proved invaluable when Roger decided to retrain: “Bursaries provided a useful income during my teacher training; providing me and my family a layer of security throughout the year.”

 On top of the financial incentives, a career in physics offers the job satisfaction of giving all young people the chance to conquer a subject that’s a gateway subject to other careers and employment.